villetiukuvaara/NearFieldSystem/README.md

 The last item, `gclib`, requires a two-step installation.
 After installing the [standard gclib](https://www.galil.com/sw/pub/all/doc/gclib/html/windows.html), the [language support for Python](https://www.galil.com/sw/pub/all/doc/gclib/html/python.html) needs to be installed, which provides the `gclib` Python package.

 For the other Python libraries, it may be convient to use a package manager such as [Anaconda](https://www.anaconda.com/products/individual).

+## Starting the Code

+The main file of the code is `GUI.py`.
+Running this file in Python starts the GUI.